phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/Disease-intro.md

 #### Mapping Notes

 The Disease element in Phenopackets is very simple.
-The Disease FHIR profile constrains several attributes to match the attributes in Phenopackets.
-Future versions should consider including some of these attributes, such as _clinical status_ and _abatement_, which can be useful when dealing with longitudinal records.
+The only attribute that is not available in the base FHIR Condition resource is a coded onset.
+Note that this implementation guide defines a different profile to represent cancer, which includes the _tumor stage_ attribute.
+Therefore, this attribute is not part of the base Disease profile.

 #### Extensions

 FHIR provides different ways of capturing onset, but these do not include a Coding or CodeableConcept, which are provided in the original Phenopackets specification.
 The [disease-onset](StructureDefinition-disease-onset.html) extension is used to enable capturing an onset using a Coding.
+The onset codes are bound to the [onset value set](ValueSet-onset.html).